minhthu293/drug-shortage-analytics/README.md

 ## Business Recommendations

-Based on the analysis:
+Based on the findings from this analysis, the following actions could help mitigate future drug shortages:

+### 1. Reduce Manufacturer Concentration Risk

+The top five manufacturers accounted for 40.61% of all shortage cases.

-1. Reduce dependency on a small group of manufacturers.
+Healthcare organizations and regulators should monitor these manufacturers closely and encourage supply diversification to reduce dependency on a small group of suppliers.

-2. Improve demand forecasting for high-risk medications.
+### 2. Improve Demand Forecasting

+Demand increase was the leading cause of shortages, representing 36.43% of identified cases.

+Manufacturers should strengthen demand forecasting models and inventory planning for critical medications to better respond to sudden spikes in demand.

-3. Strengthen active ingredient sourcing strategies.
+### 3. Strengthen Active Ingredient Supply Chains

+Shortages of active pharmaceutical ingredients (APIs) accounted for 23.02% of all documented shortage causes.

+Companies should diversify API suppliers and establish contingency sourcing strategies to improve supply chain resilience.

-4. Prioritize risk monitoring for injectable products.
+### 4. Prioritize Injectable Drug Production

-5. Develop early warning systems for long-duration shortages.
+Injection products represented 975 shortage cases and accounted for more than half of all recorded shortages.

+Because injectable products require complex manufacturing processes and strict quality controls, additional investment in production capacity and risk monitoring may help reduce future disruptions.

+### 5. Establish Early Warning Systems

+The average shortage duration was 1,444 days, while some shortages lasted more than 5,000 days.

+Early warning systems and proactive risk monitoring could help identify potential supply disruptions before they develop into long-term shortages.

 ---